martinvonz/jj/SECURITY.md

-To report a security issue, please email Jujutsu VCS Security at <jj-security@googlegroups.com>
-with a description of the issue, the steps you took to create the issue, affected versions, and, if known, mitigations for the issue.
-Our vulnerability management team will respond within 3 working days of your email.
+To report a security issue, please use the "Report a vulnerability" button on this page.
+Our vulnerability management team will respond within 3 working days of your report.
 If the issue is confirmed as a vulnerability, we will open a Security Advisory.
 This project follows a 90 day disclosure timeline.

+Feel free to email Jujutsu VCS Security at <jj-security@googlegroups.com> if you have questions.